GandhiCloudLab/IBM-App-Modern-Workshop/10-easej-lab/readme.md

     4. Modify application source code
     5. Deploy the new version of the app
     6. View the EASeJ Dashboard summarizing the builds and releases

+## 5. Note

+A GitHub.com account is required for this lab.
+You can use a public account; an Enterprise account is not necessary.
+Two existing repositories from IBM will be forked and used.
+You can modify the code directly in the GitHub UI — downloading it to your local system is not required.